Does your horse give you permission for mounting? 5 Tips to make mounting easy

 Please accept your horse’s reactions as honest feedback.
 Help him and build some credit.
 Did he give you a green light for the first time?
 Then say “thank you” and step down again … or do not even mount at all!

-If mounting really is an issue, then it's a great idea to only on mounting for a few days.
+If mounting really is an issue, then it’s a great idea to only focus on mounting for a few days.
 Spend time on making mounting a positive experience: relax, help him feel good, reward a lot, prepare well, get into the saddle, just walk around a bit and get off again and just chill together for a while at the mounting block.
-If you immediately set him to work when he only just gave you yellow light to mount, you'll cause him to say NO again the next day.
+If you immediately set him to work when he only just gave you yellow light to mount, you’ll cause him to say NO again the next day.
 It is better to give him a good reason to give you green lights, by making the whole riding session a good experience.

 4. TEACH HIM TO “PARK” FOR MOUNTING ANYWHERE !!